Last updated on January 12th, 2023 at 10:13 am

 |colleagues or co-workers||assignments||goal|

 |boss||duties or responsibilities||qualified|

 15. Do you prefer manual or e-dictionary?

-I largely prefer to the online dictionaries than the manual ones.
-The reason being, e-dictionaries are user-friendly and easy to carry.
-I currently use Merriam Webster dictionary in my smartphone.
+I largely prefer online dictionaries to manual ones.
+The reason is, e-dictionaries are user-friendly and easy to carry.
+I currently use Merriam Webster’s dictionary on my smartphone.

 16. Is it helpful?

 Indeed, the dictionary is very much helpful to solve my day to day queries.
 While communicating with people abroad, I come across a lot of new words which I then search in the dictionary.

 17. Can you write a dictionary?